bark-simulator/bark-simulator.github.io/src/data/tutorials/developing_behavior_models.md

 subtitle: "Las Vegas, 25th of October, 10am to 1pm"
 ---

 Now, to the fun part!
-In this section, we will develop your first BARK behavior model.
+In this section, we will develop our first BARK behavior model.
 <br />
 <br />